chouzar/chip/test/guides/as-local-pubsub.md

 pub fn main() {
   let assert Ok(pubsub) = pubsub.start()

-  // for this scenario, out of simplicity, all clients are the current process. let client = process.new_subject()
+  // For this scenario, out of simplicity, all clients are the current process. let client = process.new_subject()

-  // client is interested in coffee and pets chip.register(pubsub, chip.new(client) |> chip.group(Coffee))
+  // Client is interested in coffee and pets. chip.register(pubsub, Coffee, client) chip.register(pubsub, Pets, client)
-  chip.register(pubsub, chip.new(client) |> chip.group(Pets))

-  // lets assume this is the server process broadcasting a welcome message task.async(fn() {
+  // Lets assume this is the server process broadcasting a welcome message. task.async(fn() {
-    chip.dispatch_group(pubsub, General, fn(client) {
+    chip.members(pubsub, General, 50)
+    |> list.each(fn(client) {
       Event(id: 1, message: "Welcome to General!
 Follow rules and be nice.")
       |> process.send(client, _)
     })
-    chip.dispatch_group(pubsub, Coffee, fn(client) {
+    chip.members(pubsub, Coffee, 50)
+    |> list.each(fn(client) {
       Event(id: 2, message: "Ice breaker!
 Favorite cup of coffee?")
       |> process.send(client, _)
     })
-    chip.dispatch_group(pubsub, Pets, fn(client) {
+    chip.members(pubsub, Pets, 50)
+    |> list.each(fn(client) {
       Event(id: 3, message: "Pets!")
       |> process.send(client, _)
     })
   })

-  // it is then each client's responsability to listen to incoming messages
+  // It is then each client's responsability to listen to incoming messages,

-  // client only receives coffee and pets messages let assert True =
+  // our previous client is only subscribed to coffee and pets, so it only receives those messages. let assert True =
     listen_for_messages(client, [])
     |> list.all(fn(message) {